 Can you really even compare your situation to theirs?
 Probably not.
-You are blessed and lucky, don’t forget that (listen to Natalie Merchant’s “These are the days” – you won’t regret it;-).
+You are blessed and lucky, don’t forget that (take it from Natalie Merchant;-).

-For me, I often think of the “Butterfly” boy.
+Another good reminder for me is “Butterfly” boy.
 He’s a little boy (probably a young man by now), with a very rare skin condition where his skin literally falls off everyday.
 His mom spends 4 hours a day wrapping him with guaze and bandages, which basically serves as his skin because he doesn’t have any in some places.
 CAN YOU IMAGINE??

 My heart goes out to this kid every time I think about him, and I either end up getting chills or tearing up when I write about him.
 I’m sorry to say it, but your situation probably isn’t as bad as his.
-BUCK UP.

 2. Practice Negative Visualization

 It basically works like this: take a few minutes to visualize something bad happening to you or someone you love.
 I know this sounds morbid, but just trust me.

 After you sit with it, open your eyes and look at your leg – you still have it.
 Thank God, right?
 How thankful are you for that leg all the sudden?
 Take the time to be grateful that bad thing didn’t happen.

 3. Get something done